dogoncouch/LogESP/README.md

 - [Screenshots](#screenshots)

 ## Introduction
-LogDissect Security Intelligence is a Security Information and Event Management (SIEM) system.
-It features a web frontend, and
+LDSI is a SIEM (Security Information and Event Management system) written in Python Django.
+It features a web frontend, and handles log management and forensics, risk management, and asset management.

 ### Design Principles
 #### [NIST](https://www.nist.gov/) guidelines